wso2/docs-is/en/docs/learn/try-authorization-code-grant.md

     ![running-app-without-pkce](../assets/img/using-wso2-identity-server/running-app-without-pkce.png)

     !!!
 Tip
-        The playground application will send a
+        The playground application will send an
         [authorization request](https://tools.ietf.org/html/rfc6749#section-4.1.1)
         the **authorize** endpoint of the WSO2 Identity Server using the following format.